Portrait of the Journalist Sylvia von Harden: Background

 Von Harden agreed to pose for the painter, and sat for several sessions in the following weeks.

-Cultural references
+In culture

+The portrait might have served as an inspiration for Secretary at West German Radio, Cologne.
+Both are products of the New Objectivity artistic movement.

 The portrait was recreated in the opening and closing scenes of the film Cabaret (1972) by Bob Fosse, set in Berlin during the Weimar Republic.